golang/vscode-go/docs/settings.md

 If true, shows test coverage when Go: Test Package command is run.

-### `go.coverMode`

-When generating code coverage, the value for -covermode: 'set', 'count', 'atomic'

 ### `go.coverShowCounts`

 When generating code coverage, should counts be shown as --374--

 ### `go.coverageDecorator`

 This option lets you choose the way to display code coverage.
 Choose either to highlight the complete line or to show a decorator in the gutter.
-You can customize the color and border for the former and the style for the latter.
+You can customize the colors for the former and the style for the latter.

 ### `go.coverageOptions`